Student Clubs & Organizations

 FLCC students hanging out and learning about student life opportunities during Club Table Day.

-Complete the club & organization interest form to get started.
+View the Discover section in Brightspace to connect to any student groups that spark your interest.
 Have some spare time on campus?
-Stop by the Office of Student Life in Room 2120 to learn more about upcoming events and how to get involved!
+Stop by the Office of Student Life in Room 2120 to learn more about upcoming events and get involved!

-Not seeing anything you like?
-Don't worry, FLCC encourages and supports students interested in creating a new club.
+Can't find the perfect fit?
+Don't worry, FLCC encourages and supports students interested in creating a new student group.
 It's easier than you might think.
-Fill out the new club form to get started.
+Fill out the new student group form to get started.

+Clubs are typically connected to an academic program.
 Connect with peers who share your passion for a particular subject.
-Academic interest clubs offer fellowship, co-curricular opportunities, and study groups for students taking courses together.
+Clubs offer fellowship, co-curricular opportunities, and study groups for students taking courses together.
+Anyone is welcome to join a club, even if you're not in the associated program.

-American Sign Language (ASL) club increases FLCC student awareness and knowledge about the language of ASL and the deaf community.
+American Sign Language (ASL) Club increases FLCC student awareness and knowledge about the language of ASL and the d/Deaf community.
 We provide a safe, judgment-free environment where club members can ask questions and practice ASL.
-Club meetings are also a place to find peer support and to encourage each other throughout the college experience.
-While the club is associated with our American Sign Language program, our goal is to create a welcoming and inclusive club for all that attend.
+Club meetings are also a place to find peer support and encourage each other throughout the college experience.
+While the club is associated with our American Sign Language program, our goal is to create a welcoming and inclusive club for all who attend.

 Audio Engineering Society is an international organization that unites audio engineers, creative artists, scientists, and students worldwide.
 The organization promotes the audio engineering industry and advances the field by disseminating new knowledge and research.
 The Audio Engineering Society is primarily intended for students in the Music Recording Technology program since many of its activities require specialized knowledge acquired through their studies.